M-Files/Developer-Portal/APIs/REST-API/Reference/resources/structure/valuelists/id/items/index.md

 Output: | [Results]({{ site.baseurl }}/APIs/REST-API/Reference/structs/resultst/)<[ValueListItem]({{ site.baseurl }}/APIs/REST-API/Reference/structs/valuelistitem/)>
 | Retrieves value list item information.
 Parameters:  | `?filter` - Filter using name.
 Supports wildcards.
-| `?filterItem` - A collection of value list IDs (comma-separated).
+| `?filterItem` - A collection of value list item IDs (comma-separated).
 Returns only items with these IDs.
 | `?conditionType` - One of the following values: `1` = "Equal to", `2` = "Not equal to", `3` = "Greater than", `4` = "Less than".

 ### POST